leads2b/receita-tools/tools/README.md

 This script will create a directory named `data` and will create one file to each CNPJ informed in that CSV file.
-The files created there are the barebone HTML file retrieved from Receita's website.
+The files created there are the barebone HTML files retrieved from Receita's website.

 Now you're ready to parse those HTML files and generate the data you want.
 The following scripts will parse all HTML files they find in the `data` directory